kennethgoodman/pythonClass/_site/README.md

 It is up to you to choose how the user will know what to type and how you store the data.

-##### star triangle
+##### at triangle

-Get a height from the user and print a triangle (using stars) to the screen using that height as the number of stars on the bottom row.
+Get a height from the user and print a triangle (using the at symbol, @) to the screen using that height as the number of @ symbols on the bottom row.

 For example if the user enters: 3, the output should be:
 <pre>